pseeth/otoworld/README.md

 `black {source_file_or_directory}`

 To set the max line length to 99: `black -l 99 {source_file_or_directory}`

-### Model?
-- Old way: mask in (0, 1); element-wise multiply and get the original source
-- Train anchor points and "red" points
-- Steps:
-    1. Project L and R channels to separate embedding spaces (features)
-    2. Create anchors
-    3. Track size (loudness) of clusters/sources in matrix (embedding spaces); go to louder side (L or R)
-    4. Element-wise multiple anchors embedding to get mask
-    5. Mask * respective channel, then sum that
-    4. Embedding ->
-        - loudness of source0 in L ear
-        - loudness of source1 in R ear
-        - loudness of source0 in L ear
-        - loudness of source1 in R ear
-    5. Take these with linear layer and map to action space

 ### To Do (Winter Quarter)
 - [X] Split up Pyroom initiliazation and convolution calculation (in `basic_room.py`)